Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 270,934 people, 105,359 houses or apartments, and a median cost of homes of $183,548, Orlando real estate prices are well above average cost compared to national prices.
+With a population of 285,713, 109,468 total housing units (homes and apartments), and a median house value of $228,889, Orlando real estate prices are well above average cost compared to national prices.

-Large apartment complexes or high rise apartments are the single most common housing type in Orlando, accounting for 49.34% of the city's housing units.
-Other types of housing that are prevalent in Orlando include single-family detached homes ( 33.08%), row houses and other attached homes ( 9.18%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 8.29%).
-Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+Large apartment complexes or high rise apartments are the single most common housing type in Orlando, accounting for 49.02% of the city's housing units.
+Other types of housing that are prevalent in Orlando include single-family detached homes ( 32.58%), row houses and other attached homes ( 9.17%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 9.05%).
+This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

-Relative to Florida, our data show that Orlando's latest annual appreciation rate is higher than 70% of the other cities and towns in Florida.
+Relative to Florida, our data show that Orlando's latest annual appreciation rate is lower than 50% of the other cities and towns in Florida.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Orlando differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Orlando - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Orlando real estate investment or home purchase decisions.